 I always keep the freezer stocked with healthy make-ahead breakfasts for my 3-year-old.
-Things like peach baked oatmeal and raspberry muffins were totally a no-brainer, but one surprising breakfast my daughter loves is tofu scramble.
+Things like French toast cups and raspberry muffins were totally a no-brainer, but one surprising breakfast my daughter loves is tofu scramble.
 In fact, she’ll choose it over all those sweet things and her favorite way to eat it is in the form of a wrap.
 Which is nice!
 Because wraps are even easier to store in the freezer and heat up.

 This is one of those recipes that’s really more of a template than instructions that need to be closely followed lest disaster ensue.
 Not into kale?
 Spinach or chard are good too–or leave out the greens altogether.
 I’ve made these with summer vegetables like zucchini and homemade sun-dried tomatoes, with hashbrowns and tempeh bacon, with chili powder and black beans… but these wraps are the only way my daughter will eat mushrooms, so I usually stick with this version.